5 Things to Know About ALS

 MORE FROM MICHIGAN: Sign up for our weekly newsletter

-Also known as Lou Gehrig's disease, it presents an emotional challenge not only for patients but also for their loved ones.
+Also known as Lou Gehrig's disease, ALS is a challenge for persons living with the disease and their loved ones.

 Still, "just because someone gets ALS, it doesn't have to define them," said Stephen Goutman, M.D., associate professor of neurology and director of University of Michigan Health's Pranger ALS Clinic.
 "It is a difficult, complex disease, and we're all in this together."